mfarhan166/ECG-data-augmentation/README.md

 # ECG-data-augmentation
 This repository consisted of the files related to a research paper on ECG data augmentation method.

+Pre-Processing:

+- The 12-lead ECG signals must be in numpy array i.e., 12 columns x 1000 rows.
+The WFDB library is useful for this task, when signals are downloaded from physioNet.org

 For ECG augmentation:

 - Open the Data Augmentation algorithm notebook and change the dataset path / output directory and input the necessary parameters in main function.